nomelif/Audionodes/README.md

 Audio generation in blender nodes.

-We now support MIDI keyboards but only on Linux.
+We now support MIDI keyboards on both Linux and Windows.

 _We support Windows now!
 Testing and reporting back of errors is highly encouraged!_